-With FotoWeb Desktop you can check out files from a FotoWeb archive and download them to your local file system.
+With FotoWeb Desktop, you can check out files from a FotoWeb archive and download them to your local file system.
 They can then be opened in a locally installed application - for instance, you can edit images in Photoshop and videos in Premiere.
-FotoWeb Desktop also has built-in functionality for high-resolution image editing and cropping/resizing of pictures.
+FotoWeb Desktop also has built-in functionality for high-resolution image editing and cropping/resizing pictures.

 Checking out files from FotoWeb